mhr1380/nextjs-test-project/README.md

 ## to edit slider ,edit pages/edit-slider/[slider_id].js

-sliders list pages/sliders-list.js
+## sliders list page is available in pages/sliders-list.js

-you should use MenuLayout component for layout in Layout/MenuLayout.js see the example pages/sliders-list.js
+## you should use MenuLayout component for layout in Layout/MenuLayout.js

+## see the example pages/sliders-list.js